kit-data-manager/fairdo-cookbook/src/pids/search.md

     repo.messaging.receiver.routingKeys: pidrecord.#  // message topics which are handled
     ```

-In case you do not use the testbed and instead do your own setup, make sure it is configured this way.
+In case you do not use the FAIR DO Lab and instead do your own setup, make sure it is configured this way.

 ## Step 2: Create some PIDs with record information